Finding Your New Kitten: Where to Look

 - Do I have the patience to train a new kitten?
 It’s also important to consider if you have enough patience to train a new kitten.
 Just like children, kittens require a lot of attention and need to be educated on acceptable behaviour.
 Ensure you have patience to train your kitten for things such as litter box use, scratching, jumping on furniture.

 - Can I afford to care for a kitten?
 The decision to adopt a kitten is a long-term financial commitment that begins with spaying/neutering, vaccination and identification, and continues for years with food, litter and regular veterinary care.
 You’ll also need to consider the cost of health conditions your kitten could develop later in life.
 Check out this breakdown of typical cat expenses from the Battersea Dogs & Cats Home, which also recommends taking out pet insurance to help cover unexpected costs.

 - What kind of kitten should I get?
 Research different breeds before you decide on a particular kitten.
 Think about how much time you’re able to spend with them, how much room you have, any allergies you have, and what kind of lifestyle you lead.

 Animal rehoming organisations see a significant number of adopted pets returned every year because their new owners didn’t anticipate their needs or could no longer meet them.
 It can be a traumatic experience for the owner as well as the kitten, so it’s crucial to make sure you find a kitten that’s the right match for you and your family.
 If you’re not sure what kind of cat is right for you, ask for some advice.

 Owners who seek advice and support from family, friends, or a vet before adopting are more likely to keep their kittens and enjoy that special bond.

 Where to Get a Kitten

-Check out our kitten supply list article to prepare yourself for your new furry little friend.
-Whichever kitten you do decide to bring home, remember to love and care for them like a member of the family.
+Also, be sure to check out our kitten supply list article to prepare yourself for your new furry little friend.
+Whichever kitten you do decide to bring home, remember to love and care for them like one of the members of the family.